-My hobbies include woodworking, but even still, I do go out with the cameras for fun.
+My hobbies include woodworking, I used to play a ton of golf, lots of boats, sports, but even still, I do go out with the cameras for fun.

 My passion is learning.
 I watch and study nature documentaries in my spare time.
 Understanding real nature is the first step to success in this hobby or business.

 My images are real.
 I have left the captive / zoo photography world for years now, and will never go back.
 This is not real nature, though it is fun for someone wanting to learn photography.
 I never bait any sort of carnivorous animal or bird.
 To me, this is not only abusive and unethical, it shows a total lack of respect for the natural world.
 Pure rubbish!